-There is also no merit to Complainants' suggestion that a Business Issues before issuing a Technical Bulletin.
+There is also no merit to Complainants' suggestion that a Business Issues Committee vote was needed in order to issue Technical Bulletin 217.
+Contrary to the Complainants' contention, the NYISO is not required to obtain any stakeholder approvals before issuing a Technical Bulletin.
 This is entirely appropriate given the narrow scope and purpose of Technical Bulletins and was certainly appropriate in the case of Technical